 Other Information: All students are expected to understand the college policy on cheating as outlined in the student handbook.

-Plagiarism (submitting another's work as your own) could result in an immediate failure for the course.
+Plagiarism on the final project (submitting another's work as your own) will result in an immediate failure for the course for your entire group.